 Recipe and Ingredient Tips and Tricks

 - Not keen on dairy?
 Dog dietary issues?
 We have lots of other treat ideas.
 For a different take on gingerbread with a stock and egg base see our peanut butter and molasses plunger cutter dog treats for the recipe details.

 - Ingredients like peanut butter and molasses can be tricky to measure perfectly.
-You can lightly flour or spritz your measuring cup/spoon with cooking spray to help measure with less mess.
+You can wet your measuring spoon or spritz lightly with cooking spray to help measure and release with less mess.
 Or simply don’t stress about it.
 Close enough is good enough.
 Little variations in individual ingredients, measurements, temperatures, and other factors are why we like to work incrementally when mixing our dog treat doughs.

 - When using ingredients like yogurt or peanut butter, take care to avoid unwanted extras like salt or artificial sweeteners.
 Xylitol, which may also be labelled as sweetener 967, is extremely dangerous for dogs.
 I like to use a no added salt or sugar smooth peanut butter and a plain yogurt or kefir when making treats.

 - In addition to being doggone delicious and fragrant, cinnamon offers some great health benefits to dogs (and people); however, it’s not suitable for everyone.
 Pregnant/nursing dogs in particular should not be given cinnamon.
 Ceylon cinnamon is the recommended variety for dogs, if/when used.